Topl/BramblSc-docs/docs/Modules/Quivr/Prover.md

 ### Errors

-This method/function should not produce any errors.
+The errors that the method/function will produce include:

+* `message` parameter is not provided.

 ### Description